rdlauer/articles/nativescript/code-samples/post.md

 # Code Samples in the NativeScript Marketplace

 I like to think of myself as a fairly accomplished copy-and-paste developer.
-I've certainly honed my *Google search --> Stack Overflow --> copy code* routine over the years. 🤓
+I've certainly honed my *Google Search --> Stack Overflow --> Copy Code* routine over the years. 🤓

 Ok maybe that's a bit of an exaggeration (it's not) but the reality is few of us want to re-create what's already been built.
 Why not <del>copy</del> <del>steal</del> borrow ideas from others?
 Whether it's merely for inspiration or straight up copy-and-paste coding, we all want to be more efficient developers.